 - Hot Oatmeal

-Unfortunately a side-effect of most Chemo treatments.
+Unfortunately this is a side-effect of most Chemo treatments.

 - Hot/cold drinking bottles